van001/contract_1st_development/README.md

 And then Covid19 happened and world suddenly got virtual, she felt why not make the wbesite more dynamic and modern for the next generation.

-This project is series of projects that I will be building before I build the next geneation website for her.
+This project is one of the series of projects that I will be building before I build the next generation website for her.

 # Philosophy